DanutGavrus/10-C-Applications/2. Linux POSIX projects/README.md

 ```

 ## Getting Started
 You can find each project's description and requirements in the .pdf file attached to it.
-Also, you should take a quick look over the code written in the .c file.<br/>
+Also, you should take a quick look over the code written in the .c file.
+```
 In order to test any project you need to:
-```
 1) Download .c and tester.py files in the same directory;
 2) Open a new terminal in that directory and write: "gcc -Wall 'Project Name.c' -o 'Project Name'" (Chapter 2.1);
 3) In order to test it write: "python tester.py" (Chapter 3.1);